-1.1 The ATPL (Helicopter) Aeronautical Knowledge Manual of standards is essentially a manual of standards of training, while the ATPL(H) examination is a regulatory audit tool to assess whether such training has been completed and that the candidate meets the required standard.
+1.1 The ATPL (Aeroplane) Aeronautical Knowledge Manual of standards is essentially a training manual of standards, while the ATPL(A) examination is a regulatory audit tool to assess whether such training has been completed and that the candidate meets the required standard.
 Hence the examination may test any item within that manual of standards, including those carrying the annotation 'brief discussion only'.